oeg-upm/tada-gam/README.md

 ### T2Dv2
 1. Download the data from the official [website](http://webdatacommons.org/webtables/goldstandard.html)
 2. Locate the downloaded data into `experiments/t2dv2/data`
+3. Replace the file `experiments/t2dv2/data/classes_GS.csv` with `experiments/t2dv2/classes_GS.fixed`
+and rename it to `classes_GS.csv`.
-3. Go to the experiment directory `cd experiments/t2dv2`
+4. Go to the experiment directory `cd experiments/t2dv2`
-4. Run the labeling task `python label_experiment.py start --sample all` (note that this will use docker-compose and will startup the instances, automatically)
+5. Run the labeling task `python label_experiment.py start --sample all` (note that this will use docker-compose and will startup the instances, automatically)
-5. In another window, run this command `python label_experiment.py collect --sample all`.
+6. In another window, run this command `python label_experiment.py collect --sample all`.
 This will collect the data from the instances, so in case the experiment has been interrupted or stopped, it will resume (to resume, start from step 4).
-6. Once the experiment is done, you can compute the results `python label_experiment.py results --sample all` (it will fetch them from the combine instances)
+7. Once the experiment is done, you can compute the results `python label_experiment.py results --sample all` (it will fetch them from the combine instances)
-7. Show the scores `python label_experiment.py show --sample all` (precision, recall, and F1)
+8. Show the scores `python label_experiment.py show --sample all` (precision, recall, and F1)

 *note: for sample `all`, it will run normally, for sample `10`, it will take the top 10 values from each subject column only*